 Lifestyle and dietary modifications are recommended to lower the frequency and severity of acid reflux occurrences.

 For many people, eating spicy food can be a common cause of acid reflux as spicy foods contain a compound called capsaicin.
-It relaxes the lower oesophageal sphincter and make it easier for the stomach acid to flow into the oesophagus.
+It relaxes the lower oesophageal sphincter and makes it easier for the stomach acid to flow into the oesophagus.
 You should avoid eating too many spicy foods if you are prone to acid reflux.

 To prevent overeating, remember to eat smaller sized meals throughout the day.
 To minimise the symptoms of acid reflux, avoid eating late at night and give yourself at least three hours between your last meal and bedtime.